 Tongue may rub

 Given its quality and superior performance, you should fully expect its premium asking price.
 We stand by the position that these are the most comfortable premium road bike shoes, but there are still caveats to consider.
-For example, they run a bit narrow and might not be comfortable for all feet.
+For example, they run a bit narrow and might not be comfortable for wide feet.
 The design of the tongue might also grind a little.
 But all in all, it's an excellent road shoe meant for serious riders who want the locked-in feel without sacrificing comfort.

 Weight: 22.9 oz | Upper material: Microfiber Techpro